Network

 Tailscale as a company: Tailscale’s control server coordinates your network.
 They see which devices exist and when they seek connections — not the content of traffic.
 If that is a concern: Headscale.

-Free tier limitations: Tailscale’s free tier is generous for personal use.
+Free tier limitations: Tailscale’s Personal plan is generous for home use: unlimited devices, up to 6 users (check current limits at tailscale.com/pricing).
 For teams and businesses there are paid plans.